yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 Forum and Poster Session: May 24, 2024

 #### Technical Review Committee
-Chair: Kwei-Jay Lin, Chair Professor and Dean, College of Intelligent Computing, Chang Gung University (CGU)
+Chair: Kwei-Jay Lin, Chair Professor and Dean, College of Intelligent Computing, Chang Gung University (CGU) </br>
-Co-Chair: Jane YJ Hsu, Director of NTU IoX Center, Distinguished Professor, Associate Dean, College of Intelligent Computing, Chang Gung University(CGU)
+Co-Chair: Jane YJ Hsu, Director of NTU IoX Center, Distinguished Professor, Associate Dean, College of Intelligent Computing, Chang Gung University(CGU)</br>
-TC Members:
+TC Members:</br>
-Chee-Jen Chang, Director, Clinical Informatics and Medical Statistics Research Center (CIMS), Chang Gung University (CGU) Kuan-Fu Chen, Associate Professor and Attending Physician, Keelung Chang Gung Memorial Hospital (CGU and CGMH) Chih-Yuan Yang, Assistant Professor, Department of Artificial Intilligence, Chang Gung University (CGU)
+Chee-Jen Chang, Director, Clinical Informatics and Medical Statistics Research Center (CIMS), Chang Gung University (CGU)</br>
+Kuan-Fu Chen, Associate Professor and Attending Physician, Keelung Chang Gung Memorial Hospital (CGU and CGMH)</br>
+Chih-Yuan Yang, Assistant Professor, Department of Artificial Intelligence, Chang Gung University (CGU)

 #### Q & A
 1. Q: Can authors use their own template rather than the one provided in this webpage?
-A: Yes, they can, and the four elements are still required: English, poster titles, authors' names and afflications.
+A: Yes, they can, and the four elements are still required: English, poster titles, authors' names and affiliations.
 You can adjust your own poster orientation and size, and the physical size of our poster board is 147cm x 90cm (width x height).